sal55/pcl/README.md

 PCL's x64 backend doesn't yet have even the above enhancements.
 So neither M7 nor the new C compiler have them (so code generated by them is a little bit larger too).

 They will be added in due course.
 Generated PCL code can be tided up too.
 Some is up to the host compiler.
-There are some reductions that can be done by the PCL API functions (for example combining sequences involving `addpx iloadx istorex` operations).

-At the moment however all that is low priority.
+There are some reductions that can be done by the PCL API functions (for example combining sequences involving address calculations).
+But at the moment all that is low priority.
+I can live without a 10% improvement in speed or size!

 ### Inline Assembly